puppetlabs/gettext-setup-gem/README.md

 The two `msgstr` lines show that German has two rules for pluralization.
 The indices map to the `Plural-Forms: nplurals=2; plural=(n > 1);` rule that we specified in the PO file.
 The `[0]` index represents `plural=(n > 1)` and the `[1]` index represents all other pluralization cases (in other words, when the count equals 0 or 1).

+When Transifex generates a PO file for a specific language, it automatically adds the appropriate pluralization rules in the PO file.

 ### Comments
-To provide translators with some contextual information or instructions about a string, precede the string with a comment.
-Start the comment with "TRANSLATOR: " to make it obvious that you are providing instructions for the translator.
+To provide translators with some contextual information or instructions about a string, precede the string with a comment using `#. `.
 The comment gets pulled in to the POT file and will show up as a comment in Transifex.

-E.g. `# TRANSLATOR: The placeholder in this string represents the name of a parameter.`
+E.g. `#.
+The placeholder in this string represents the name of a parameter.`

 ## Translation workflow

 1. Wrap the translation function around translatable strings in code files

-2. Run `rake gettext:pot` to parse the source code and extract translatable strings into the message catalog in `locales/<project_name>.pot`.
-If a POT file already exists, this rake task will update the POT file.
-Do this before making a pull request that includes changes to user-facing strings.
+2. A CI job checks code commits to see if any changes have been made to user-facing strings.
+If changes have been made, the CI job parses the source code and extracts translatable strings into a POT file.
+If a POT file already exists, the CI job will update the existing POT file.
+(If the CI job hasn't already been added to your pipeline, you will need to add it.)

-3. Run `rake gettext:po[<lang>]` to create/update language-specific PO files.
-This step will be managed by the localization team, and will usually happen prior to a new release.

-4. When a PO file is updated, a git hook is used to automatically pull the new/updated strings into Transifex ready for translation.
+3. When a POT file is updated, the Transifex webhook pushes the new POT file to Transifex ready for translation.
+(If your POT file hasn't been added to the Transifex integration yet, you will need to get it added.)

-5. When the PO file reaches 100% translated and reviewed in Transifex, it is pulled back into the locale folder.
+4. When a PO file reaches 100% translated and reviewed, a webhook pushes it back to the source repo ready to be consumed by your app.

-6. PE checks the user's locale settings (the browser settings for web apps, or the system settings for the CLI).
-If we support the preferred locale, PE uses the PO file for that locale.
-Otherwise, it uses the default locale (en_US).
+5. Your app checks the user's locale settings (the browser settings for web apps, or the system settings for the CLI).
+If we support the user's preferred locale, the app will display strings in the user's language.
+Otherwise, it defaults to English.

-## TODO

-1. Locale-specific formatting of numbers, dates, etc.
-2. Separate out the locales that are supported for testing/dev and production so we can add test translations without shipping them.